-On January 22, 2019, CRC purchased 4,074,074 Herbert Shares for aggregate consideration of \$1,500,000.
-Herbert also issued CRC a warrant pursuant to which, in certain circumstances, CRC may acquire up to 51% of the then issued and outstanding fully diluted shares in the capital of Herbert at a price of \$3.97 per share.
+On January 22, 2019, CRC purchased Herbert Shares for aggregate consideration of \$1,500,000.
+Herbert also issued CRC a warrant pursuant to which, in certain circumstances, CRC may acquire up to 51% of the then issued and outstanding fully diluted shares in the capital of Herbert.

-On February 1, 2019, CRC purchased 10,444,445 Canapar Shares at a price of \$0.90 per Canapar Share for aggregate consideration of approximately \$9,400,000.
-This follow-on investment represented the second tranche of its total committed investment of \$17,400,000 announced in December 2018 and increased CRC's ownership interest in Canapar to 49% of the issued and outstanding Canapar Shares on a non-diluted basis.
+On February 1, 2019, CRC purchased additional Canapar Shares for aggregate consideration of approximately \$9,400,000.
+This follow-on investment represented the second tranche of its total committed investment of \$17,400,000 and increased CRC's ownership interest in Canapar to 49% of the issued and outstanding Canapar Shares on a non-diluted basis.

-On February 27, 2019, the Company completed a bought deal offering of 13,225,000 Subordinated Voting Shares with a syndicate of underwriters co-led by CIBC Capital Markets and Eight Capital for aggregate gross proceeds of approximately \$63,480,000 (the "Bought Deal").
+On February 27, 2019, the Company completed a bought deal offering of 13,225,000 Subordinated Voting Shares for aggregate gross proceeds of approximately \$63,480,000 (the "Bought Deal").
 Concurrent with the Bought Deal, the Company completed a private placement of 6,250,000 Subordinated Voting Shares with CGC for additional gross proceeds of approximately \$30,000,000.

-On March 8, 2019, 2683922 Ontario Inc., a wholly-owned subsidiary of CRC, purchased 2,000,000 common shares in the capital of Leaflink International for aggregate consideration of US\$2,000,000.
-Upon the occurrence of certain events, 2683922 Ontario Inc. has the right to invest up to an additional US\$6,000,000 in Leaflink International in the form of an unsecured convertible note.
+On March 8, 2019, 2683922 Ontario Inc., a wholly-owned subsidiary of CRC, purchased common shares in the capital of LeafLink International for aggregate consideration of US\$2,000,000.
+Upon the occurrence of certain events, 2683922 Ontario Inc. has the right to invest up to an additional US\$6,000,000 in LeafLink International in the form of an unsecured convertible note.